Lift Inference

 }

-By clicking on “edit” the corresponding code in the Lifted Core language (which corresponds to LambdaCap in this paper) is shown.
+Below the source, the Lifted Core intermediate representation (which corresponds to LambdaCap in this paper) is shown.
 In Lifted Core the subregion evidence is explicit.
 The inner handler binds evidence that its new region is a subregion of the region of the outer handler and this evidence is then provided in the call of Exc1, making it explicit that Exc1 has to jump over the inner handler to run in the region of the outer handler.

 Region and evidence inference